maxhbr/LDBcollector/README.md

     avocado run ./check_modulemd.py --mux-inject 'run:modulemd:/path/to/modulemd.yaml'

-In order to use a custom list of packaging jargon in the spell-checker, a second parameter must be passed.
-This can be done by using a multiplexer yaml file like the one used in this example:
+In order to use a custom list of packaging jargon in the spell-checker, an optional additional parameter may be passed.
+This can be done by also providing the path to the jargon file on the command line:

+    avocado run ./check_modulemd.py --mux-inject 'run:modulemd:/path/to/modulemd.yaml' 'run:jargonfile:/path/to/jargon.txt'

+or by providing both the modulemd and jargonfile parameters using a multiplexer yaml file like the one used in this example:

     avocado run ./check_modulemd.py -m examples-testdata/params-checkmmd.yaml